Air Fryer Fried Okra | Crispy Southern-Style (Less Oil, More Crunch)

 6. Arrange in a single layer.
 Place breaded okra pieces in the basket without touching.
 Work in batches for 1 lb of okra — typically two rounds in a standard 5–6 quart air fryer.

 7. Spray the tops with oil.
 This is the step that takes the coating from pale and dusty to golden brown.
 Before starting the cook cycle, give the tops of all the okra pieces a light coating of oil spray.
-The oil activates the Maillard reaction in the cornmeal.
+The oil activates the Maillard reaction (the chemical process between amino acids and reducing sugars that produces browning, flavor, and aroma during high-heat cooking) in the cornmeal.

 8. Cook 12–14 minutes at 400°F, shaking halfway.
 At the 6–7 minute mark, shake the basket or use tongs to gently turn pieces.
 Check at 12 minutes — add 1–2 minutes if the coating isn’t deep golden yet.